 Torture is always wrong.
 Torture is prohibited under international law.
-At a time leaders of the democratic world, like President Trump and Jair Bolsonaro endorse torture, and the UK has been found to be complicit in the torture and rendition we are reiterating this message loud and clear.
+At a time where presidents endorse torture and the UK has been found complicit in torture and rendition, we are reiterating this message loud and clear.

 - Article 5 of the Universal Declaration of Human Rights states; “No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.”

 - The UN Convention against Torture came into force on 26 June 1987.
 It requires countries to take active steps to prevent torture and declares: “No exceptional circumstances whatsoever, whether a state of war or a threat of war, internal political instability or any other public emergency, may be invoked as a justification of torture.”

 - In the UK, the Human Rights Act was introduced in 1998 and Article 3 states that "No one shall be subjected to torture or to inhuman or degrading treatment or punishment."
 As well as torture being illegal in all circumstances, it prevents the UK from deporting or extraditing people to another country where they are at risk of torture.